INSTRUCTIONS TO AUTHORS

 All illustrations (line drawings and photographs) should be classified as figures which should be cited in consecutive order in the text.
 Each figure should be labelled on the back in soft black pencil, indicating name of author(s), figure number and orientation.
 Do not use adhesive labels as this prohibits electronic scanning.
 Figures should be sized to fit within the column (80 mm), intermediate (120 mm) or the full text width (169 mm).
 If supplied electronically, graphics must be supplied as high resolution (at least 300 d.p.i.) files, saved as eps or tif.
 A high-resolution printout must also be provided.
 Legends should be concise but comprehensive – the figure and its legend must be understandable without reference to the text.
 Include definitions of any symbols used and define/explain all abbreviations and units of measurement.

 Short Communications and Reports & Opinions

 These types of manuscripts present brief observations that do not warrant full-length articles.
-They should not be considered preliminary communications.
-They should be 15 or fewer typed pages in double spaced 12-point type, including literature cited.
+They should be 15 or fewer typed pages in double spaced 12-point type including literature cited.
 They should include an Abstract no longer than five percent of the paper’s length and no further subdivision with introduction, material and methods, results and discussion in a single section.
 Up to two tables and two figures may be submitted.
-The title page and reference section format is that of full-length article.
+The title page and reference section format is the same as that of full-length articles.

 It is essential that corresponding authors supply an email address to which proofs can be emailed.
-Full instructions on how to correct and return the file will be attached to the email.
+Full instructions on how the manuscript can be corrected will be attached to the email.